 When it comes to access to a human financial advisor, Betterment provides unlimited access -- if you have a Premium membership.
 This means that you must have at least $100,000 in your account and pay the higher 0.40% management fee.
-To be clear, this is certainly cheaper than hiring a financial advisor on your own, but it's important to realize that clients on the Digital membership plan don't get any access to financial advice from a human being unless they pay for one of the separate advice packages, which cost $199-$299.
+To be clear, this is certainly cheaper than hiring a financial advisor on your own.

-Customer support for account-related issues is available by phone and email from 9 a.m.-6 p.m.
-EST on weekdays, which is pretty good but not the most convenient in the business.
-In fact, several competing robo-advisors offer 24/7 customer support.
+Customer support for account-related issues is available by phone and email from 9 a.m. to 6 p.m.
+EST on weekdays, which is good, but not the most convenient in the business.
+Several competing robo-advisors offer 24/7 customer support.

 We're firm believers in the Golden Rule, which is why editorial opinions are ours alone and have not been previously reviewed, approved, or endorsed by included advertisers.
 The Ascent does not cover all offers on the market.
 Editorial content from The Ascent is separate from The Motley Fool editorial content and is created by a different analyst team.
 The Motley Fool has a Disclosure Policy.
 The Author and/or The Motley Fool may have an interest in companies mentioned.

 The Ascent is a Motley Fool service that rates and reviews essential products for your everyday money matters.

 Copyright © 2018 - 2022 The Ascent.
 All rights reserved.